Specific Learning Disorders (SLD): Types, Risk Factors, and Support Strategies

 1: Dyslexia

-Dyslexia is known as a difficulty in reading, spelling, and decoding words.
+Dyslexia is known as a difficulty in reading, spelling, and decoding words [2].
 Dyslexia comes with struggles with recognizing words, reading fluency, and understanding the written text.

 2: Dysgraphia

-Dysgraphia refers to challenges with writing, spelling, and organizing thoughts in writing on paper.
-People with dysgraphia may also face problems with fine motor skills, which impact their ability to write clearly and neatly.
+dysgraphia may also face problems with fine motor skills, which can affect their ability to write clearly and neatly.

 3: Dyscalculia

-People with SLD (Specific learning disorders) may also face problems with memory, attention, and organization.
+People with SLD (Specific learning disorders) may also face problems with memory, attention, and organization [3].
 Despite facing problems, people with SLD (Specific learning disorders) often have strengths in various areas such as visual thinking, creativity, and problem-solving.

-Risk Factors for Specific Learning Disorders
+Risk Factors of Specific Learning Disorders

-Co-Occurring Conditions: Specific Learning Disorders (SLD) can also co-occur with other neurodevelopmental and mental health conditions.
+Co-Occurring Conditions: Specific Learning Disorders (SLD) often co-occur with other neurodevelopmental and mental health conditions.
 Attention-Deficit/Hyperactivity Disorder (ADHD) may co-occur with SLD (Specific Learning Disorders) by demonstrating challenges with attention, impulsivity, and hyperactivity, impacting learning.
 Autism Spectrum Disorder (ASD), Learning Disorders, and Mood or Anxiety Disorder may also co-occur with SLD (Specific Learning Disorders).

 Note: Not all of these risk factors can lead to the development of SLD, but they may increase the risk of developing Specific Learning Disorders (SLD).

-Management of Specific Learning Disorders
+Management Strategies for Specific Learning Disorders (SLD)

 Individualized Education Plan (IEP)